amanp68/RestApi/README.md

 			<br>https://skyscanner-skyscanner-flight-search-v1.p.rapidapi.com/apiservices/browseroutes/v1.0/US/USD/en-US/SFO-sky/ORD-sky/2021-09-01?inboundpartialdate=2021-12-01

 Methods used - JSON Path to traverse nested JSON response
 		Assert Method to compare Expected and Actual Result

 ACTUAL OUTPUT -
 1. Fetch response for List of Places using 1st Url and params//headers after that I used assertion to compare the Expected and Actual Result  and used JSON Path to traverse in JSON path to get Place ID at 2nd place. <br>
 2. Fetch response for the places available on on future date = 01/12/2021  and then traversed to Nested loop to bring all the places(Destinations) which can be visited.
+3. GetMethodCalls.java under src/test/java package has the tests
+4. ReusableMethod.java under src/main/java package has the Reusable Class (JSON Path)